InvestEngine Review (2026):

 What InvestEngine actually is

 Founded in 2019 and FCA-authorised, InvestEngine positions itself as the low-cost alternative to legacy UK platforms like Hargreaves Lansdown or AJ Bell.
 Its core angle: strip away commissions and bloat, offer ETFs only, and let the fee structure do the selling.
+It has been named Which?
+Recommended Provider for three consecutive years — a notable trust signal in the UK market.

 DIY vs Managed: which route fits you